Skip to main content

 Oregon Workers' Compensation Costs

-Oregon workers’ compensation costs, already among the lowest in the nation, will drop in 2023 for the 10th-straight year.
+Oregon workers’ compensation costs, already among the lowest in the nation, are dropping in 2024 for the 11th-straight year.
 The average decrease in the pure premium reflects a long-term trend of lower medical care costs and less severe claims.

 Pure premium